estuary/flow/site/docs/guides/howto_join_two_collections_typescript.md

 For the nested merge, you have to define a key, which is one or more JSON pointers that are relative to the reduced location.
 If both sides are arrays and a merge key is present, then a deep sorted merge of the respective items is done, as ordered by the key.
 In this case, setting it to `order_id` will cause the reduction to collect all orders for a given customer.

+The items in the nested array of orders are defined by the schema in a separate file, to which we refer to using `$ref: orders.schema.yaml`.

 The derivation details are defined in the next section of the yaml:

 ```yaml